latex3/graphics-cfg/README.md

 Note that pdftex option is used for luatex versions older than luatex 0.87.

-graphics.cfg also has code to enable EPS to PDF conversion if used with pdftex, this code may be moved to pdftex.def later.

 These files are currently maintained by the LaTeX3 project but